andrewlalis/handy-httpd/docs/src/guide/configuration.md

 | Type | Default Value |
 |---   |---            |
 | `size_t` | `25` |
 The number of worker threads to use to process incoming requests.
 Increasing this number can improve performance for servers where the bottleneck is in the number of concurrent requests.
+Each worker thread pre-allocates its own receive buffer (whose size is defined by [receiveBufferSize](#receivebuffersize)) as well as its own thread stack and other variables, so keep in mind that while more workers may increase performance in certain situations, it will play a large role in your app's memory consumption.

 ### `workerPoolManagerIntervalMs`
 | Type | Default Value |